samtay/birdtalk/README.md

 - can apply "inert" to the main content to disable focusing within there whenever modal's open
   - unfortunately there doesn't seem to be a way to escape inert-ness on children
 - requires opening a modal by storing component/element in a signal of some sort

   - also would allow a smoother transition while background blurred, although this could also be done by just putting the static modal backdrop in the root.

+- Naming: bird pack? bevy? flock?

 # business

 ### Freemium

 - Free app with 20 birds, 1 song/call each
-- Additional 30-bird packs $5/each for life
-- $3/month for access to everything if paying by year
-- Note: for life options probably require downloading bird packs rather than streaming, to limit server costs.
-- Naming: bird pack? bevy? flock?
+- $1/month?
+- $10/year?
+- $30/life with offline mode

 ### Cost to run